Serka-M/mmlong2/README.md

 ## Running mmlong2
 ### Usage examples
-For trying out the mmlong2 workflow, small test datasets can be downloaded from [Zenodo](https://zenodo.org/records/12168493):
+When running mmlong2 for the first time, it is highly recommended to first perform a testrun with small Nanopore or PacBio read datasets that are available at [Zenodo](https://zenodo.org/records/12168493).
+These can be downloaded by running:
 ```
 zenodo_get -r 12168493
 ```

+For the initial run of the pipeline, please only launch one instance of the run, as to not intefere with the automated dependcy installation.

-Once downloaded, to test the workflow in Nanopore mode up until the genome binning completes (ETA 2 hours, 110 Gb peak RAM):
+To test the workflow in Nanopore mode up until the genome binning completes (ETA 2 hours, 110 Gb peak RAM):
 ```
 mmlong2 -np mmlong2_np.fastq.gz -o mmlong2_testrun_np -p 60 -run binning
 ```